BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Assertion

-An `assertion` case is used for each of the assertions in an envelope, and a well-formed envelope MUST only contain envelopes so tagged in its array of assertions.
+An `assertion` case is used for each of the assertions in an envelope.

 ~~~ cddl
 assertion = #6.221([envelope, envelope])